|

 Read-a-palooza Finale!

 Sun., Aug.
 14, from 12–3 pm | ENJOY LIVE MUSIC, bubbles galore, and free icy treats—at the Read-a-palooza Summer Reading Finale.
 Featured entertainers include Wildwood String Band sharing bluegrass tunes (12–1 pm, front porch) and Kittens Incorporated performing breezy pop songs (1–3 pm, west lawn).
 Hands-on bubble stations will be set up in the parking lot.
 Don’t miss the roving magician and stilt walker.
 Hope to see you there, so we can celebrate the end of Summer Reading together!
-(Still haven’t signed up?
-It’s not too late to join the Read-a-palooza!
-Summer Reading Challenge for all ages.)

 Sign Up Starting September 1 for Doris Kearns Goodwin Talk